 Students will be able to…

-- Describe how Brittney Griner’s incarceration and subsequent release connects to local/global legal injustices
+- Describe how Brittney Griner’s detention and subsequent release connects to local/global legal injustices

 - Connect with the impacts of injustices in the legal system on a local and/or personal level